-Complementing the experiments of Section 4.3, the same set-up was utilised to study the effect of missed frames by assuming a first order Markov dependency.
+Complementing the experiments of Sect.
+4.3, the same set-up was utilised to study the effect of missed frames by assuming a first order Markov dependency.
 If the detector does not return a bounding box in a frame, the bounding box of the previous frame is used as a successful detection for the missing frame.
-This procedure is depicted in Figure 4.
-Given that the frame rate of the input videos is adequately high (over 20fps), this assumption is a reasonable one.
-The results of this experiment are summarised in Table 7 and in Figure 5.
-As expected, the ranking of the methods remains the same as the previous experiment of Section 4.3.
+This procedure is depicted in Fig. 4.
+Given that the frame rate of the input videos is adequately high (over 20 fps), this assumption is a reasonable one.
+The results of this experiment are summarised in Table 7 and in Fig. 5.
+As expected, the ranking of the methods is almost identical as the previous experiment of Sect.
+4.3, with the minor differences emerging from the threshold of the different detectors.